 The STC science curriculum is used in the elementary school.
-This program emphasizes the "hands-on"

-inquiry-based approach where the children learn by doing.
+This program emphasizes the hands-on inquiry-based approach where the children learn by doing.
 The Science Curriculum correlates to the Pennsylvania Academic Standards.
-The children learn about nutrition, exercise and good health practices in their health class.
+The children learn about nutrition, exercise and good health practices in their physical education and/or homeroom class.